Service and Stewardship

 The Academy CAN!
 Program places volunteer allergist / immunologists at community clinics in underserved areas.
 These allergist / immunologists work with healthcare professionals to consult on cases and to educate them on the issues of best practice to improve the care to underserved populations.

 The AAAAI has joined with other leading medical specialty societies in Choosing WiselyTM, a proactive initiative of the ABIM Foundation.
 The Choosing Wisely campaign helps physicians, patients and other healthcare stakeholders think and talk about overuse or misuse of health care resources in the United States.
 This campaign is a natural extension the AAAAI’s ongoing commitment to empower physicians and patients with the information they need to make evidence-based decisions regarding the diagnosis, treatment and management of allergic and immunologic diseases.
+To date there are ten statements to consider.

 The AAAAI is pleased to underwrite the Chrysalis Project.
 This program presents U.S. and Canadian 2nd-4th year medical students and 1st/2nd year internal medicine or pediatric residents the opportunity to explore a potential career in allergy / immunology.
 The three-day program includes both a half day of didactic lectures presented by prominent A/I faculty and attendance at the AAAAI Annual Meeting.
 Participants are paired with Fellow-in-Training (FIT) mentors who can answer questions about the specialty and guide them through the Annual Meeting educational sessions and events.
 Watch these videos and find out why AAAAI members selected a career in allergy / immunology.